Add 12 classrooms, improve athletic facilities and add parking

 Kennewick School District facilities’ planning is guided by the Capital Facilities Plan (2018-2028).
 A Capital Facilities Advisory Committee, comprised of community members and school district administrators, meets regularly and works together to make recommendations to the school board on the projects that will be included in the bond.

-These schools will likely be part of a 2025 bond and next on the list replacement/remodel.
+These schools will likely be part of a 2025 bond and next on the list for replacement/remodel.
 All of these schools will be eligible for state construction assistance between 2025 and 2029.
 Our Capital Facilities Plan (2018-2028) details the coming projects.

 The District is committed to a highly transparent process before, during and after construction.
 We have, and will continue to, provide regular updates and progress reports to the community.
 Also, school construction bonds can only legally be used as described in the resolution passed by the Board of Directors in November.
 Diversion of these funds to other projects is not legal or possible without voter approval.